FlavScents AInsights Entry for 1-Penten-3-ol (CAS: 616-25-1)

 7. Toxicology, Safety & Exposure Considerations

-For oral exposure, 1-penten-3-ol is considered safe at typical use levels in food and beverages, with no specific ADI or MSDI established.
-Dermal exposure in fragrance applications is generally safe, but formulators should consider potential irritation or sensitization, especially in leave-on products.
-Inhalation exposure is minimal due to its low volatility, but occupational safety measures should be in place during handling.
+For oral exposure, 1-penten-3-ol is considered safe at typical flavor use levels, with no specific ADI established, but it falls within the TTC (Threshold of Toxicological Concern) for flavoring substances.
+Dermal exposure in fragrance applications is generally safe, with low potential for irritation or sensitization, as per IFRA guidelines.
+Inhalation exposure is minimal due to its low volatility, but occupational exposure should be managed with standard safety practices.
 The risk profiles for food and fragrance applications are similar, with no significant differences noted.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature